 If you experience any of these symptoms or other forms of neck or back pain, consult your physician.
 Spinal tumors are rare and usually are detectable through blood tests or imaging such as an MRI, CT scan or X-ray.
 Should a tumor be discovered your physician can determine whether it is malignant or benign using a biopsy.
 There are many surgical and non-surgical treatments available for tumors depending on the type, size and growth rate.

-Should your physician determine your nice pain or back pain is caused by a more common condition, such as herniated discs or osteoarthritis, Laser Spine Institute is here to help you find relief from neck and back pain.
+Should your physician determine your neck pain or back pain is caused by a more common condition, such as herniated discs or osteoarthritis, Laser Spine Institute is here to help you find relief from neck and back pain.
 Contact Laser Spine Institute today to learn about our minimally invasive, outpatient procedures that can successfully treat a range of neck and back conditions.
-We will be happy to review your MRI or CT scan for free to determine if you are a candidate for one of our procedures.
+We will be happy to review your MRI or CT scan to determine if you are a candidate for one of our procedures.